STeffaine/nb-connect/README.md

 ```

 Raw API responses may contain infrastructure names and addresses.
 Use this option only in a trusted terminal and do not paste its output into public channels.

-## Design Decisions

-- NetBox is queried through `GET /api/status/` for token validation and `GET /api/ipam/services/` for discovery.
-The client follows the paginated `results` response and supports modern unified service parents as well as older device/VM fields.
-- The client follows NetBox pagination and preserves the service protocol, ports, IP addresses, device or VM, and tags.
-- Service selection reads the local cache by default; `connect --refresh` explicitly updates it from NetBox.
-- Cache writes are atomic and use restrictive `0600` permissions.
-- Credentials are kept out of public configuration and are never written by the application in this milestone.

-## Delivery Plan

-1. Core: configuration, credentials, NetBox discovery, and cache.
-Complete.
-2. Launcher: built-in terminal selector and SSH command construction.
-Complete.
-3. Reliability: TTL-aware cache refresh and more actionable error handling.
-4. Integration: tmux/WezTerm and SSH configuration generation.
-5. Service expansion: HTTPS and further connector types, jump-host resolution, and Ansible export.